M4XPRD/frontend-project-lvl3/README.md

 • Find a blog or news feed, which you prefer to read

-• Use link-to-RSS converters to make your blog/news link suitable for [RSS Reader](https://frontend-project-lvl3-m4xprd.vercel.app/)
+• Use "link-to-RSS" converters to make your blog/news link suitable for [RSS Reader](https://frontend-project-lvl3-m4xprd.vercel.app/)

 • Make sure the link is a file with ```xml``` markup